wholebody3d/wholebody3d/README.md

  - Use task3_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
 (Test sample of task1 +
 task2.)
- - To avoid cheating, the sample id are not aligned with previous 2 tasks with some kind of random permutation)
+ - To avoid cheating, the test sample id are not aligned with previous 2 tasks with some kind of random permutation)

 ### Evaluation